Colorado Layoffs — November 2019

 | HomeAdvisor | Pikes Peak | 229 |

-The largest notice was filed by HomeAdvisor at its Pikes Peak facility, reporting 229 affected workers.
+The biggest impact was at HomeAdvisor at its Pikes Peak facility, reporting 229 affected workers.

 Trend & Outlook